Johannesburg

 APARTHEID MUSEUM

-One of the country's best, this extensive museum provides the context of Mandela's efforts to establish a free and democratic South Africa.
-The museum strives to show the bitter realities of the apartheid system from all angles and a visit is an unforgettable, thought-provoking, and at times difficult, but highly educational experience.
+One of South Africa's best museums, the extensive collection at the Apartheid Museum provides context for Mandela's efforts to establish a free and democratic South Africa.
+The museum strives to show the bitter realities of the apartheid system from many angles, making a visit an unforgettable, thought-provoking, and at times difficult, but highly educational experience.
+The museum also hosts focused temporary exhibitions.

-It is from this building in the city centre that Nelson Mandela and Oliver Tambo ran the city's first black-owned legal practice.
+From this building in the City Centre, called Chancellor House, lawyers Nelson Mandela and Oliver Tambo ran the city's first black-owned legal practice.
 The building has since been transformed into an open-air museum.
-Opposite Chancellor House and standing in front of the Johannesburg Magistrate's Court is an impressive statue erected in 2013 of a young Mandela shadow boxing, inspired by a photograph of Nelson Mandela (an avid boxer) sparring with Jerry Moloi on a downtown rooftop.
-Mandela's words are etched along the statue's plinth: “In the ring, rank, age, colour, and wealth are irrelevant.”
+Opposite Chancellor House, in front of the Johannesburg Magistrate's Court, stands an impressive statue erected in 2013 of a young Mandela shadowboxing.
+This statue, our favourite Mandela statue, was created by sculptor Marco Cianfanelli and inspired by a famous photograph taken by Drum photographer Bob Gosani of Mandela sparring with Jerry Moloi on a City Centre rooftop.
+Mandela's words are etched along the statue's plinth: 'In the ring, rank, age, colour, and wealth are irrelevant.'

-A great way to see many of the city's key sights in one day, this hop-on hop-off bus experience takes in Joburg's historic leafy suburbs but also stops at the Nelson Mandela Centre of Memory and Sanctuary Mandela – a boutique hotel that offers an authentic Presidential Suite experience.
+A great way to see many of the city's key sights in one day, the City Sightseeing Red Bus is a hop-on hop-off experience that takes you through Joburg's historic, leafy suburbs and stops at the Nelson Mandela Centre of Memory and Sanctuary Mandela – a boutique hotel that offers an authentic Presidential Suite experience.
 The Nelson Mandela Centre of Memory is a publicly accessible archive of Mandela's work in obtaining social justice and the struggle for freedom.
-The centre is only two blocks away from his final home on 4th Street in Houghton that hosts temporary exhibitions of his contribution to the freedom of South Africa.
+The centre is only two blocks away from his final home on 4th Street in Houghton and hosts temporary exhibitions of his contributions to the freedom of South Africa.

 CONSTITUTION HILL – THE OLD FORT